GSA/fpki-guides/_announcements/02_google_ct.md

 - Improving openness and transparency
 - Allowing domain owners to identify mistakenly or maliciously issued certificates

-### 3. How do I know whether my website is compliant with CT?
+### 3. How do I know whether my intranet website is compliant with CT?
-These procedures apply to any government website and any Federal PKI TLS/SSL certificate or commercially sourced certificate.
+These procedures apply to any government intranet website and any Federal PKI TLS/SSL certificate or commercially sourced certificate.

-**Note:**&nbsp;&nbsp;Signed certificate timestamps (SCTs) will only appear for certificates issued after April 30, 2018.
+**Note:**&nbsp;&nbsp;Signed certificate timestamps (SCTs) will only appear for certificates issued after April 30, 2018.<!--Are SCTs the "CT log details" mentioned in Step 6?
+Mixed terminology.-->

 1. Open Chrome and browse to your website.
 2. In Chrome, go to **Settings->More Tools**.